elephantscale/git-labs/lab03/README.txt

 == STEP 2) Install your favorite git UI

-	This may be an Ecliplse plugin, IDEA or NetBeans plugin, UI that comes with Git install, SmartGit or any other client of your choice
+	This may be an Eclipse plugin, IDEA or NetBeans plugin, UI that comes with Git install, SmartGit or any other client of your choice

 	If you don't plan to use a UI, you can skip this step